yatesco/seafile-docs/deploy_pro/setup_seafile_cluster_with_nfs.md

 # Setup Seafile cluster with NFS

-In a Seafile cluster, one common way to share data among the Seafile server instances is to us NFS.
+In a Seafile cluster, one common way to share data among the Seafile server instances is to use NFS.
 You should only share the files objects on NFS.
 Here we'll provide a tutorial about how and what to share.

 How to setup nfs server and client is beyond the scope of this wiki.
 Here are few references: